Succinct certificates for solutions to binary quadratic Diophantine equations: Introduction

 \begin{theorem}~ The following sets $\Sigma_i$ are all in $NP$.

 \end{theorem}

-Since one can tell in polynomial time whether or not a binary quadratic Diophantine equation (\ref{eq103}) is of the special form \beql{eq108} ax_1^2 + ex_2 + f = 0 \eeq and since the set of equations of the form (\ref{eq108}) which have nonnegative integral solutions is $NP$-complete \cite{ManAdl78}, we conclude that: {\em testing membership in the sets $\Sigma_1$ and $\Sigma_2$ in Theorem~1.2 are both $NP$-complete.} We are unable to decide whether or not any of the sets $\Sigma_i$ above are in the Diophantine complexity class $D$.
+Since one can tell in polynomial time whether or not a binary quadratic Diophantine equation (\ref{eq103}) is of the special form \beql{eq108} ax_1^2 + ex_2 + f = 0 \eeq and since the set of equations of the form (\ref{eq108}) which have nonnegative integral solutions is $NP$-complete \cite{ManAdl78}, we conclude that: {\em testing membership in the sets $\Sigma_1$ and $\Sigma_2$ in Theorem~1.2 are each $NP$-complete.} We are unable to decide whether or not any of the sets $\Sigma_i$ above are in the Diophantine complexity class $D$.\\

-The proofs of Theorems 1.1 and 1.3 use the theory of binary quadratic forms as developed by Gauss in Disquisitiones Arithmeticae \cite{Gau66}.
+The proofs of Theorems \ref{th11} and \ref{th12} use the theory of binary quadratic forms in the form developed by Gauss in Disquisitiones Arithmeticae \cite{Gau66}.
 A treatment of this theory can be found in Buell \cite{Bu89}.
 The certificates are based on Gauss' operation of {\em composition} of forms, and crucially use an idea of Shanks \cite{Sha72}, which he called the ``infrastructure'' of quadratic forms.
-Shanks did not give detailed proofs, but the "infrastructure" method was put on a rigorous footing by Lenstra \cite{Le82} in 1980, in the framework of quadratic number fields.
+Shanks did not give detailed proofs of his ``infrastructure" method, but the ``infrastructure" method was put on a rigorous footing by Lenstra \cite{Le82} in 1980, in the framework of quadratic number fields.
 This paper gives an alternate justification of the infrastructure method in the framework of composition of forms (Lemma~\ref{le63}).
+The proof of Theorem~1.1 is outlined in Section~2, and the details appear in the following sections. \\

-In addition to the main theorem, we show that whenever two integer binary quadratic forms are equivalent there exist succinct certificates verifying this equivalence (Theorem~\ref{th71}).
+In addition to the main theorem, we show that whenever two integer binary quadratic forms are equivalent there exist succinct certificates verifying this equivalence (Theorem~\ref{th71}).\\